brendacs/colludia-gatsby/src/content/posts/spotlight/2020-11-24-frogsong-interview-spotlight.markdown

 <figcaption>Espo is thinking about what to say.</figcaption>

 <span class="blue-q">The combat in the game so far looks fairly simple: bugs and other enemies can be dodged with a dash, and Chorus swings with their little sword that they whip out of nowhere.
-How much combat is there in _Frogsong_—will it remain fairly light and simple?
+How much combat is there in _Frogsong_ — will it remain fairly light and simple?
 Can we eventually expect Chorus to either gain more skills or different types of weapons?</span>

-Chorus won’t be getting any different skills or weapons—partially because I tend to get confused by games with lots of controls and different forms of attacking, but also because I think it’s more interesting if the player has a very simple set of moves, and the enemies themselves are where the variety comes from.
+Chorus won’t be getting any different skills or weapons — partially because I tend to get confused by games with lots of controls and different forms of attacking, but also because I think it’s more interesting if the player has a very simple set of moves, and the enemies themselves are where the variety comes from.

 Plus it’s not a game specifically _about_ combat, so I don’t think it really needs as much depth as a game where fighting is more important.
 Either way, I’m hoping the combat ends up being really fun once the game is finished.

 <span class="blue-q">I played the demo, and it seems that there's a large and might empire trying to incorporate the small village of Boreala.
 Is this the powerful army you mention in the description of _Frogsong_?
 Is there anything more you can reveal about it and the mysterious rumor you mention?</span>

 Yep!
 The Taural Empire is trying to take over the entire country of Salia.
 Lord Lithos is sort of obsessed with the idea of a legacy, and wants to prove his power no matter the cost.

 As for the rumor, there’s not a lot I can talk about without spoiling the story.
 I can say though that the rumor involves the history of Salia, and will have some major consequences for the story.
 It’s a really cool and major part of the story that I’d love to talk about, but I just can’t yet.

 ![][image6]